-After this period there appears to have been some continued use of the pit for Etruria Marl extraction, until a new claypit was dug to the East of the old one in 1946.
+After this period there appears to have been some continued use of the pit for Etruria Marl extraction, in the manufacture of blue bricks, until a new claypit was dug to the East of the old one in 1946.
 The Rattlechain brickworks continued to operate seperately.

 In the 1940’s Albright and Wilson, phosphorus and chemical manufacturers of Langley, Oldbury, were producing experimental white phosphorus weapons and Molotov cocktail style grenades in the millions at their Oldbury factory for WW2, as they had in WW1 as a Ministry Of Supply agency factory.
 The Home Guard nationally were issued with these “AW BOMBS”, (over 7 million), but unfortunately, no records exist of what happened to these highly toxic and inflammable weapons, or their eventual destination.

 Around 1942 Albright and Wilson use and subsequently acquire the former Rattlechain clay pit for disposal of effluent waste.
 No licence, regulation, waste limit, health and safety or other conditions were attached to this disposal.
 Security at the site was non-existent – there was not even a perimeter fence.

 Most importantly no records exist of what they dumped for the next 32 years.

 Waste was carried by canal barge contractors Alfred Matty of Coseley, and tipped into the pool manually.
 Some waste was delivered in barrels.
 Some was moved in wheelbarrows across planks.
 It is also apparent that lorries delivered barrelled waste to the site.